Supporting existing kiritaki (clients) through the transition

 - Kiritaki cannot receive Training for Independence Sensitive Claims services at the same time as similar services under the Sensitive Claims Service (such as physiotherapy or occupational therapy).

-- Further services should only be requested under the Sensitive Claims Service after this end date, to ensure they are still required for the kiritaki.
+- Further services should only be requested under the Sensitive Claims Service at the transition point if further TI-SC services are needed beyond the current TI-SC purchase order.

 At a glance: transitioning kiritaki